 2. Be careful about the script tag

 It is not like the days when you used inline JavaScript for your web pages.
-When you decide to use the script tag in your Declarative Pipeline, that’s absolutely the wrong way to head.
+Using the script tag in your Declarative Pipeline is absolutely the wrong way to go.

 3. Simplify work within a parallel stage